Rule 8.405. Filing the appeal

 (B)Notify the reporter by telephone and in writing to prepare a reporter's transcript and deliver it to the clerk within 20 days after the notice of appeal is filed.

-(2)The notification must show the name of the appellant, the date it was mailed, the number and title of the case, and the date the notice of appeal was filed.
+(2)The notification must show the name of the appellant, the date it was sent, the number and title of the case, and the date the notice of appeal was filed.
 If the information is available, the notification must also include:

 (B)The name of the party that each attorney represented in the superior court; and